Venkatalakshmikottapalli/multi-agentic-conversation-ai-system/README.md

 ## 🙏 Acknowledgments

 - OpenAI for GPT-4 language model
-- ChromaDB for vector database
+- FAISS for vector database
 - FastAPI for the excellent backend framework
 - React and the frontend ecosystem
 - All contributors and testers